 2. See endangered iguanas

 Head to Kekoldi Indigenous Reserve (where the indigenous Bribi tribe lives) just outside of Puerto Viejo to tour the Green Iguana Project.
 You can explore the facility and learn all about the endangered Green Iguana and how indigenous locals have started rebuilding the iguana’s population — from reproduction to raising to releasing them into the wild.
 While you’re here, you’ll also learn about Bribri culture, including how they grow and use local medicinal plants.
-It’s 6,925 CRC to visit.
+It’s $15 USD to visit.

 3. Bike to Manzanillo